Zuellni/Translation-Tools/README.md

 ```

 ## TODO
-- [ ] Add a second pass to fix the flow.
-- [ ] Add timestamps for better awareness.
 - [ ] Load instruction format from model config.
 - [ ] Train a LoRA on human-translated subs.